Artin0123/gemini-image-mcp-server/README.md

 </a>

 [![smithery badge](https://smithery.ai/badge/@champierre/image-mcp-server)](https://smithery.ai/server/@champierre/image-mcp-server)
-An MCP server that receives image URLs or local file paths and analyzes image content using the GPT-4o-mini model.
+An MCP server that receives image URLs or local file paths and analyzes image content using the Flash 2.0 model.

 ## Features

 - Receives image URLs or local file paths as input and provides detailed analysis of the image content
-- High-precision image recognition and description using the GPT-4o-mini model
+- High-precision image recognition and description using the Flash 2.0 model
 - Image URL validity checking
 - Image loading from local files and Base64 encoding